Digital-Democracy-Alliance/VoteUI/README.md

 The app frontend is built with [Flutter](https://flutter.dev/) using the Dart Programming Language.
 This repo will focus entirely on this part of the project.

-## Back end

-- The app backend is built using multiple serverless lambdas to interact with MongoDB and other external services. **(NOTE: This repo will only cover the UI Architecture, for information on the backend head over to [voting-app-api](https://github.com/KipCrossing/voting-app-api)**
-- Databases and API are managed on AWS using lambda functions Data for Bills are mirrored from the federal and state parliament websites using the [ausbills](https://github.com/KipCrossing/Aus-Bills) python package
-- The app will utilise the Ethereum blockchain to validate votes.
-- Issues are manually entered into the database for now

 # Flutter Architecture